LanceMaverick/skybeard-2/README.md

 ## Growing a new beard
 Creating a new beard requires knowledge of the **telepot** telegram API, see: http://telepot.readthedocs.io/en/latest/

-An example plug-in that would echo the user's message would look like this:
+An example async plug-in that would echo the user's message would look like this:
 ```
 import telepot
 import telepot.aio